 This unprecedented natural event destroyed entire neighborhoods on the river edges of the city.
 It played a large role in tearing apart the sociological fabric of Reading.
-Prior to Agnes people tended to neighbor together by race and religion in certain sections of town.
+Prior to Agnes people tended to neighbor together by ethnic backgrounds in certain sections of town.
 People displaced by Agnes found new housing elsewhere, but it was the beginning of the end for similarly demographically divided neighborhoods.

 As a result of hurricane Agnes, more than 68,000 homes and 3,000 businesses were destroyed in the state of Pennsylvania.
 At least 220,000 residents became temporarily homeless.
 A total of 50 Pennsylvanians lost their lives and when the water receded the state tallied in at $2.3 billion in losses.
 Half a century later, Hurricane Agnes still goes down as Pennsylvania’s worst natural disaster.